 Who will appraise my car?
 How much will you charge me for the appraisal?

-RM Sotheby’s Car Specialists and in-house certified appraisers make comprehensive appraisals by considering the quality, condition, provenance, and market for each motor car.
-We charge our clients approximately $500 per car (depending on the level of research required) for the appraisal of the proposed collateral.
+RM Sotheby’s Car Specialists and in-house USPAP-compliant appraisers produce comprehensive appraisal reports by considering the quality, condition, provenance, and current market for each motor car.
+We charge our clients approximately $500-$1,000 per vehicle (depending on the type of car and level of research required) for the appraisal of the proposed collateral.

 Who is responsible for insurance?

 The client is responsible for maintaining insurance coverage on the motor car(s) pledged as collateral.
 RM Financial Services must be named as an additional insured party and loss payee (to the extent of its interest in the collateral) under the borrower’s insurance policy.

 How long is the term of the loan?